Race Prediction · Guide

 Even Pacing vs Negative Split

-Compare even pacing and negative split strategies for races, workouts, and long runs.
+Compare even pacing and negative split strategies for races, workouts, and long runs, including when each approach fits course profile and fitness.

 6 min readUpdated May 31, 2026